 - In other words, provide context.
 The same applies to your other accomplishments.
-For instance, if you attended is highly-ranked university in your home country, don't forget to mention it.
+For instance, if you attended a highly-ranked university in your home country, don't forget to mention it.

 - List your previous international experience if you can.
-Show employers that you have no problem adapting to life and work in new cultures.
+Show employers that you have no problem adapting to life and working in new cultures.

 - Make your resume chronological.
 Describe your work experience, then your education — both in a reverse chronological order (starting from your most recent job).